Romanian Football Federation: History

-The "Venus" Bucharest and "Prahova" Ploiesti teams will appear in 1915; "Student Sports" Bucharest, in 1916; CA Oradea and "Chinese" Timisoara in 1910, and AMFA Arad, in 1911, according to the "Encyclopedia of Physical Education and Sport in Romania".
-The Romanian national team began its activity on June 8, 1922, in a match in Belgrade, against Yugoslavia, winning 2-1.
+The "Venus" Bucharest and "Prahova" Ploiesti teams appeared in 1915, "Student Sports" Bucharest, in 1916, according to the "Encyclopedia of Physical Education and Sport in Romania".
+In Hungary, the predecessors of CA Oradea (Nagyváradi AC) and Chinezul Timișoara (Temesvári Kinizsi SE) was fromed in 1910, and that of Vagonul Arad (Aradi SC) in 1911.
+The Romanian national team began its activity on June 8, 1922, in a match in Belgrade, against Yugoslavia, winning 2–1.